apostrophecms/docs/docs/reference/field-types/radio.md

 <!-- |widgetControls | Boolean | false | If `true`, `select` fields can be edited in line on the page if the field is in a widget | | -->

 ### `following`
-This option should be set to the name of a field or an array of field names that can be used to dynamically create choices based on the value of the followed field(s).
+The `following` option is used when adding field choices that depend on the value of another field in the schema by passing a string representing a method name to the [`choices`](#choices) option.
+It should be set to the name of a field or an array of field names that will be used to dynamically create choices based on the value of those named field(s).

 If this field is nested in an `array` or `object` field and is following a field in the parent object, then the name of the field should be prefixed with a `<`, e.g. `following: '<title'`.
 This hoisting also works if the field is following a field in the parent object from a grand-child `array` or `object` that is nested within a child `array` or `object` using `<<`.
 This pattern can be extended for additional levels of nesting.